AdityaGupta345/PythonGames/README.md

-# NumqQizGame
+# Simple python games
-A simple number quiz game and a number guesser game made in python3
+This are simple python text based games like quiz , guess etc. these are made in python3 and are not too complicated to understand for begginers.

 # Modules Used
 • Random